k8s-platform-hub/quickstart-docker-git/README.md

   ![curl example](3-curl.png)

-# git push integrations for automated Docker hub builds
+# Automated Docker hub builds

 All base repos in this collection can readily be integrated to setup an automated docker image build system.